Key Takeaways

 Often, applicants for graduate admission have already been working as a software engineer, data analyst, or data scientist, but want to gain skills, expertise, and credentials that will make them attractive candidates for more senior positions, many of which prefer applicants that have master’s degrees.

 Industrious students with a bachelor’s in the social sciences or the humanities are certainly able to break into machine learning, as are experienced professionals in other fields transitioning to machine learning later in their careers.
-But to gain admission to a master’s program individuals from “non-traditional” backgrounds need to demonstrate skill in computer science and advanced mathematics or take introductory courses before they begin their master's degree — or both.
+But to gain admission to a master’s program, individuals from “non-traditional” backgrounds need to demonstrate skill in computer science and advanced mathematics or take introductory courses before they begin their master’s degree — or both.

 What are the different ways you can pursue a machine learning master’s degree?

-With full-time study, most master’s programs last around 2 years.
+With full-time study, most master’s programs last around two years.
 In keeping with the growing popularity of online study, schools are increasingly offering part-time or flexible options that can be completed partially or fully remotely.

 Online